Message to members – Mazur v Charles Russell Speechlys: FAQs

 5. CILEX has previously said I can conduct litigation under supervision; am I open to challenge from past clients?

-We will be communicating with members over the coming days and weeks to ensure you are kept up to date and have your questions answered.
+We are regularly communicating with members to ensure you are kept up to date and have your questions answered.
 Please look out for email updates and invites to webinars.
 We understand that this extends to your employers, so are exploring how we can help support employers to understand what this ruling means for them.

 We appreciate the patience of our members while we fully explored the impact and repercussions of this ruling.
-In the last two weeks, CILEX Chief Executive and senior leadership have met with several key organisations within the legal profession, including the Ministry of Justice, Legal Services Board, CILEx Regulation, and the Solicitors Regulation Authority (SRA).
+Since the ruling, CILEX Chief Executive and senior leadership have met with several key organisations within the legal profession, including the Ministry of Justice, Legal Services Board and CILEx Regulation.
 Within these discussions we have championed the voice of CILEX members to ensure the impacts of this ruling are understood.

 Those affected by this ruling will have been deploying the knowledge and skills acquired through attaining their qualification every day in their workplaces.
 The qualification attests to that expertise and we are disheartened some CILEX members are feeling this way.
 We remain committed to working with members, employers, and the wider legal profession to raise the profile of CILEX members and the crucial expertise and knowledge they bring.